deis/deis/README.md

 $ deis create
 ```

-Use `deis create --cluster=prod` to place the app on a different cluster.
 Don't like our name-generator?
 Use `deis create myappname`.

 ## Deploy
 When you created the application, a git remote for Deis was added automatically.
 Deploy with `git push`.